billthefighter/django-admin-magic/demo_app/README.md

-# Django Auto Admin Demo
+# Django Admin Magic Demo

 > **Note:** This demo requires the [uv package manager](https://github.com/astral-sh/uv).
 Install it from the link or with `curl -Ls https://astral.sh/uv/install.sh | sh`.

-This demo showcases the `django-auto-admin` package, which automatically registers your Django models with the admin site.
+This demo showcases the `django-admin-magic` package, which automatically registers your Django models with the admin site.

 ## Quick Start